Trikaldarshi/SCORE_Finetuning/README.md

 Add the code from ```runner_part_load_custom.py``` to the same place.
 Set path that has saved checkpoints from Step 3. \

 ### QbE
 No training is required for this task.
-Please have a look at [S3PRL/SUPERB](https://github.com/s3prl/s3prl/blob/main/s3prl/downstream/docs/superb.md) for more details
+Please have a look at [S3PRL/SUPERB](https://github.com/s3prl/s3prl/blob/main/s3prl/downstream/docs/superb.md) for more details.
 Run DTW with specific layers, WavLM: wavlm_base, HuBERT: hubert_base \

+Note: -1 stands for the last layer (i.e. 12th)

 For the test set